Von der Leyen Commission II: Policy

-As an important cross-cutting priority area, the Commission also put increasing emphasis on streamlining regulations and cutting Red tape, even if similar attempts to reduce "administrative burdens" had regularly featured in the EU agenda in the 1990s onwards.
-However, this time these efforts were further intensified and turned into omnibus directives that targeted recently intiated EU rules in the field of corporate sustainability and responsibility rules.
+As an important cross-cutting priority area, the Commission also put increasing emphasis on streamlining regulations and cutting red tape, even if similar attempts to reduce "administrative burdens" had regularly featured in the EU agenda in the 1990s onwards.
+However, this time these efforts were further intensified and turned into omnibus directives that targeted recently initiated EU rules in the field of corporate sustainability and responsibility rules.

 European Green Deal

 The European Green Deal, approved in 2020, is a set of policy initiatives by the von der Leyen Commission with the overarching aim of making the European Union climate neutral in 2050.
 In November 2024, Vice-President for Clean, Just and Competitive Transition, Teresa Ribera, expressed support for the European Green Deal and the green transition.
 She said in an interview with El País: "Ursula von der Leyen has given me a vice presidency: It's a signal that [the green agenda] remains a priority.
 Environmental transition is one of the great engines of the approaching economic and industrial transformation."
 In December 2024, Ribera warned that the Commission would not postpone the ban on the sale of combustion engine cars in the EU after 2035.

-On 26 February 2025, the Commission announced a collection of measures backed by 100 billion euros ($104.94 billion) to support EU-made clean manufacturing, called the Clean Industrial Deal.
-Ribera said that "By 2030, the EU’s renewable targets alone will generate over 3.5 million new jobs in the renewable sector.
+On 26 February 2025, the Commission announced a collection of measures backed by 100 billion euros (US$104.94 billion) to support EU-made clean manufacturing, called the Clean Industrial Deal.
+Ribera said that "By 2030, the EU's renewable targets alone will generate over 3.5 million new jobs in the renewable sector.
 But this transition means change — some sectors will need to face challenging circumstances."

 On 2 July 2025, the Commission proposed a new climate target for 2040, aiming for a 90% reduction in net greenhouse gas emissions compared to 1990 levels.

 According to a study by scientists at Utrecht University published on 24 August 2025, the Atlantic meridional overturning circulation (AMOC) could start to collapse from the 2060s.
 The collapse of the AMOC would be a severe climate catastrophe, resulting in a cooling of the Northern Hemisphere.
 European Climate Commissioner Wopke Hoekstra described the findings as a "wake-up call".
-In August 2025, Teresa Ribera suggested that AMOC should be "added to the list of national security acronyms in Europe" given the serious consequences of AMOC’s collapse.
+In August 2025, Teresa Ribera suggested that AMOC should be "added to the list of national security acronyms in Europe" given the serious consequences of AMOC's collapse.